-Contact details validation will also be required if any messages sent to the contact details have bounced back.
+Contact details validation is also required if any messages sent to the contact details have bounced back.

-Important: ICANN will suspend any domains that are not validated within 15 days of receiving the request by email.
-The suspension is not processed at Yola, so we do not have control over it.
+Note: ICANN suspends any domains that haven’t been validated within 15 days of receiving the request by email.
+The suspension is not processed by Yola, and we don’t have control over it.

 If your domain gets suspended due to failure to comply with this request, you will have to start a process to retrieve it.
 You can find more information here: About lost domain names.

 How to validate your domain